Edward Lucas (journalist)

-Edward Lucas (born 3 May 1962) is a British writer and security specialist.
+Edward Lucas (born 3 May 1962) is a British writer, journalist, security specialist and politician.

 Career

 Lucas is non-resident Senior Fellow at the Center for European Policy Analysis.
 Until 2018, he was a senior editor at The Economist.
+Before moving to The Economist, he edited Business Russia and Business Eastern Europe for the EIU in Vienna, was a Foreign Correspondent for The Independent, and produced Newshour for the BBC World Service.
 He writes a column for The Times and occasionally writes for the Daily Mail.
-He edited Standpoint magazine from September 2019 until March 2020.
-Lucas has covered Central and Eastern European affairs since 1986, writing, broadcasting, and speaking on the politics, economics, and security of the region.
+He has edited Standpoint magazine.

-In September 2021, he was selected as the Liberal Democrat prospective parliamentary candidate for the constituency of Cities of London and Westminster in the next general election, then expected to take place in 2024.
+In September 2021, he was selected as the Liberal Democrat prospective parliamentary candidate for the constituency of Cities of London and Westminster in the 2024 general election.
+Lucas came third with 4,335 votes.

 Personal life

 Lucas's second wife is the columnist Cristina Odone, with whom he has one child; he had two children with his first wife Claudia, who is German.
 He lives in London.
 His father was the Oxford philosopher John Lucas.

 On 1 December 2014, he became the first e-resident of Estonia.